Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 ---
 ### Where Can You Find the Details of the Cloud Storage Service You Purchased?

-Last Updated

-: 2023 Apr 14

-Related

-Products:

-SwitchBot Pan/Tilt Cam, SwitchBot Pan/Tilt Cam 2K, SwitchBot Indoor Cam, SwitchBot Outdoor Spotlight Cam
+Related Products: SwitchBot Pan/Tilt Cam, SwitchBot Pan/Tilt Cam 2K, SwitchBot Indoor Cam, SwitchBot Outdoor Spotlight Cam

 1. Make sure your SwitchBot App version is up to date.